farfarawaylabs/react-native-beautiful-ui-OLD/README.md

 This package is also using our own Layout package which you can find here: https://github.com/farfarawaylabs/react-native-layout

+## Example

+Under the exampel folder you will find a project you can run on your phone or simulator.
+The file App.tsx has one function for each component.
+Simply call it to showcase a demo of that component.

 ## Components in this library:

 - [Overlay](#overlay)